tmoroney/auto-subs/README.md

 #### Important Notes:
 - Python version `3.10` or less is necessary for Auto Subs to work.
 Anything above this is not currently supported by [`OpenAI Whisper`](https://github.com/openai/whisper).
 Version `3.10.11` works for me.
 - The powershell script below will ensure that the correct python version is installed.
-However, if you are installing Python yourself using the Python installer on Windows, make sure to tick `set envirement variables` during installation so that Davinci Resolve knows where to find the python interpreter.
+However, if you are installing Python yourself using the Python installer on Windows, make sure to tick `set envirement variables` or `Add python.exe to PATH` during installation so that Davinci Resolve knows where to find the python interpreter.
 - Verify that Resolve detects the python installation by opening the Console and clicking `py3` at the top.

 ### Step 1: Install Whisper (on Windows)